 Writer of Fiction

 "The Manga Artist."
-Fleas on the Dog.
-A short story about a manga artist who aspires to be taken seriously as an artist is suckered by the wrong (or is it the right?) woman.
+Fleas on the Dog, Fiction Issue 11.
+A short story about a manga artist who aspires to be taken seriously as an artist and is suckered by the wrong (or is it the right?) woman.
 Read it and decide for yourself.
 2022.

 "On the Run."
 Mystery Tribune Online.
 A down-and-out ex-con agrees to be a fishing guide for a man who knows nothing about fishing and gets involved in something which will send him back to prison.
 2022.